 The word 'Bokashi' originates from Japan and means 'fermented organic matter'.
 Bokashi systems use sawdust that's been inoculated with special microorganisms which anaerobically ferment, or break down, organic waste.
 The finished product can be dug directly into the soil where it can take anywhere from a fortnight to a month to fully mix in depending upon the natural background biological activity and climate.

-There are a number of pluses for considering the Bokashi system:
+There are a number of advantages of the Bokashi system:

 - It's a fast process (it takes approximately two weeks to break down food waste).

 - Breaks down food items that other conventional options can't, such as, meat, fish, onion, citrus even cheese.